open-cogsci/sigmund-ai/readme.md

 ## Running (development)

-Download the source code, and in the folder of the source code execute the following:
+Download the source code, and copy `.env.example` to `.env`.
+Edit this file to specify at least the API keys, and depending on the functionality that you want activate, possibly also other variables.
+The only variable that is strictly required is the OpenAI API key, because OpenAI is used to create text embeddings, even when a different model is used for the conversation.

+Next, install the dependencies, build the documentation index, and launch the app!

 ```
-# Specify API keys for model providers.
-Even when using Anthropic (Claude) or
-# Mistral, an OpenAI key is provided when document search is enabled
-export OPENAI_API_KEY="your key here"
-export ANTHROPIC_API_KEY="your key here"
-export MISTRAL_API_KEY="your key here"
 pip install .               # install dependencies
 python index_library.py     # build library (documentation) index
 python app.py               # start the app